808kevin/808kevin.github.io/essays/A3blog.md

 4.What is your assessment of the overall quality of the system?

-If the assessment of the overall quality of the system was based on a scale of 1-10, I think I would give myself a 7 because from what I see I only have the basic structure of the site with a little specific functions, the parts that I am missing are what makes a more professional ecommerce website.
+If the assessment of the overall quality of the system was based on a scale of 1-10, I think I would give myself a 6.5-7 because I only have the basic structure of the site with a little specific functions, the parts that I am missing are what makes a more professional ecommerce website.

 5.What is needed before this system can be placed into operation?

-Things that are needed before this system can be placed into operation would be a logout button that kills the session, an icon that shows a cart has been edited, a function where it shows a person is logged in.
+Things that are needed before this system can be placed into operation would be a logout button that kills the session and clears it out for another user, an icon that shows a cart has been edited, a function where it shows a person is logged in.
 Another thing is in the cart there's not a way to edit the quantities or remove them, the way I did it was where it just took you back to the products page to edit the products there.
-The biggest thing would be the security for the user information.
+One of the biggest thing would be the security for the user informations.

 6.Describe what you are most proud of about this project:

-The thing that I am most proud of this project would honestly be just how everything worked in the end.
-All the things connecting to each other was really cool and even though I had to get a lot of help (shoutout to Professor Port, Daphe Oh and Alyssa Mencel) it was a "fun" ride to learn this stuff.
+The thing that I am most proud of this project would honestly be just how everything worked in the end, even though there are a few small things that would improve the site I'm happy with things just functioning.
+All the things connecting to each other was really cool and even though I had to get a lot of help (shoutout to Professor Port, Daphe Oh and Alyssa Mencel) it was a fun (but incredibly fustrating) ride to learn this stuff.

 7.Describe what you are least happy with this project: